 Jesus Christ has ascended to heaven in His glorified body and is now at the right hand of the Father.
 But it defies all bounds of rational thought and reality to imagine that Christ is still a baby accompanying His mother.
 Jesus is coming back as a Man, not a baby.
 “Then people will see the Son of Man coming in clouds with great power and glory” (Mk.
 13:26) “…Jesus, who was taken from you to heaven will come back in the same way that you saw him go to heaven” (Acts 1:11)

 The Lord Jesus made it clear that the last days will be characterised by great deception.
 Much of this will be spectacular miraculous signs and the promotion of a false Christ that may deceive even the elect.
-He warned us of false Christs of “the secret place,” like the Eucharistic Christs or the those who claim to be Christ, like the pope (Matt.
-24:23-26).
-The Bible warns that even if an angel descends from heaven to preach a gospel contrary to the Bible, let him be condemned.
-Therefore, we reject the messages and signs of the Queen of heaven as devilish and deceitful (Gal.
+The Bible also warns that even if an angel descends from heaven to preach a gospel contrary to the one taught in the Bible, let him be condemned.
+We therefore, we reject the messages and signs of the Queen of heaven as deceitful and diabolical (Gal.
 1:8).
-Come out of her, my people and be no partaker of her evils.
+Come out of her, God’s people and be no partaker of her evils.